-The Unemployment Rate declined to 4.2% in September, near the lowest level since 2001.
-The U-6, a broader measure of unemployment that captures under-employment and discouraged workers, has been trending down and remains at the lowest level since 2007.
+The Unemployment Rate remains steady at 4.1% in December, near the lowest level since 2000.
+The U6, a broader measure of unemployment that captures underemployment and discouraged workers, has been trending down and remains at near the lowest level since 2007.